eddyerburgh/notes/docs/computer-networking/bluetooth.md

 1. SCO (Synchronous Connection Oriented)
 2. ACL (Asynchronous ConnectionLess)

 **SCO** is used for real-time data, like telephone connection.
 An SCO link is allocated a fixed slot in each direction.
-Each SCO link can transmit one 64,000-bps pcm audio channel, and a slave can have up to three SCO links with its master.
+Each SCO link can transmit one 64,000-bps PCM audio channel, and a slave can have up to three SCO links with its master.
 Frames sent over SCO are never retransmitted {% cite computer-networks -l 325 %}.

 An **ACL** link is used for packet-switched data available at irregular intervals.
 ACL frames can be lost, and may need to be retransmitted.
 A slave can only have one SCO link to its master {% cite computer-networks -l 325 %}.

 "The data sent over ACL links come from the L2CAP layer".
 The L2CAP has three main functions:

-- Accepts packets (up to 64KB) from higher layers and breaks them into frames for transmission, the frames are reassembled at the receiving end
+- Accepts packets (up to 64KB) from higher layers and breaks them into frames for transmission, the frames are reassembled at the receiving end.
-- Handles multiplexing and demultiplexing of multiple packet sources
+- Handles multiplexing and demultiplexing of multiple packet sources.
-- Handles error control and retransmission
+- Handles error control and retransmission.

 {% cite computer-networks -l 325 %}